Our Named Lectures give you an exclusive insight into the latest research and understanding of diabetes treatment and care.

 Professor Jonathan Valabhji, Clinical Chair in Medicine; Honorary Consultant Diabetologist, Chelsea and Westminster Hospital Campus, Imperial College London.

-Aligning clinical practice, policy and research: Professor Valabhji will describe his personal, clinical, leadership and academic journeys and his work in the field of diabetes, including that related to the latest epidemiological transition to multiple long-term conditions.
+Aligning clinical practice, policy and research: Professor Valabhji describes his personal, clinical, leadership and academic journeys and his work in the field of diabetes, including that related to the latest epidemiological transition to multiple long-term conditions.

 Dorothy Hodgkin Lecture